gurkenlabs/litiengine-docs/getting-started/install-and-start.md

 ![sdk-download-2](./img/sdk_download_2.png)

 Now you have a .zip file.
-Unzip it and execute `utiliti-v0.5.0-beta.exe` file under utiliti-win folder.
+Unzip it and execute `utiliti-v0.5.0-beta.exe` file under `utiliti-win` folder.
 Then you can see the following screen.

 ![sdk-download-3](./img/sdk-download_3.png)

 Click **File** on upper left corner, and click **New...** to make new `.litidata` file.
 Then select your game project folder and click open.
-Here we will use the [tutorial game](https://github.com/gurkenlabs/litiengine-gurk-nukem) for explanation.
+We used the [tutorial game](https://github.com/gurkenlabs/litiengine-gurk-nukem) for explanation.

 ![sdk-download-4](./img/sdk-download_4.png)

 The basic step is over.

 Let me introduce the useful functions of this SDK.